soonick/soonick.github.io/_posts/2018-03-29-stack-and-heap-memory-in-c.md

 Variable c in anotherFunction has address: 0x7fffeb1a7c64
 ```

 There are a few things we can learn about the output of this program.
 All variables used in the program are allocated in the stack, because of that reason, we can see that the memory addresses are contiguous.
-The first int we created was given address 0x7ffc0763f98c and the next one was given address 0x7ffc0763f990.
+The first int we created was given address `0x7fffeb1a7c8c` and the next one was given address `0x7fffeb1a7c90`.
 From the output we can see that the size of an int in this system is 4 bytes.

 Another interesting thing about the output is that variables created inside function() have lower address than those of main.
 This makes me think that the stack grows towards lower memory addresses.
 More interesting is that variables declared in a single function seem to grow towards higher memory addresses.

-One more thing that we can see is that the memory addresses used by _function_ and _anotherFunction_ are the same, which shows that when _function_ returned, all the memory addresses it was using were given back to the stack (the stack pointer was moved up), and when _anotherFunction_ was called the same addresses were allocated (the stack pointer was moved down).
+One more thing that we can see is that the memory addresses used by `function` and `anotherFunction` are the same, which shows that when `function` returned, all the memory addresses it was using were given back to the stack (the stack pointer was moved up), and when `anotherFunction` was called the same addresses were allocated (the stack pointer was moved down).

 ## Closer look at the heap